gammu/gammu/docs/manual/gammu/index.rst

     Get all SMS from phone.
 In some phones you will have also SMS templates and info about locations used to save Picture Images.
 With each sms you will see location.
-If you want to get such sms from phone alone, use
+If you want to get such sms from phone alone, use :option:`gammu getsms`.
-    \fBgammu getsms 0 location\fR

 .. option:: geteachsms -pbk

-    Similiary to \fBgetallsms\fR.
-Difference is, that
-    links all concatenated sms
+    Similiary to :option:`gammu getallsms`.
+Difference is, that links all concatenated sms

 .. option:: getsms folder start [stop]